Cosmic ray feedback in galaxies and galaxy clusters -- A pedagogical introduction and a topical review of the acceleration, transport, observables, and dynamical impact of cosmic rays: Open questions and future directions

 To conclude, we note that extraordinary progress has been achieved in this field in the last decade.
 New advancements have allowed us to gain a much improved understanding of the significance of CRs in shaping baryonic feedback in galaxies and galaxy clusters.
 Nevertheless, these accomplishments have simultaneously raised many more questions and paved the way for further research.
 We expect this field to become even more active in the upcoming decade to hopefully deliver answers to (some of) the challenges summarized here.

-\begin{acknowledgement} The authors thank Timon Thomas and Mohamad Shalaby for comments on an earlier version of the manuscript and Lukas Platz for sending us the revised version of the all-sky \textit{Fermi} reconstructions.
+\begin{acknowledgement} We thank the referee -- Ellen Zweibel -- for very a careful reading of our manuscript and for her excellent suggestions that helped to improve this review.
+We would also like to thank Timon Thomas and Mohamad Shalaby for comments on an earlier version of the manuscript and Lukas Platz for sending us the revised version of the all-sky \textit{Fermi} reconstructions.
 We thank Vladimir Lenok for help with preparing Figure 1 and David Maurin for help with interpreting and extracting data from the \href{https://lpsc.in2p3.fr/crdb/}{Cosmic-Ray Data Base}.
+We thank Tom Abel, Andrea Botteon, Hsiao-Wen Chen, Sean Johnson, and Martin Lemoine for helpful suggestions and clarifications.
 MR thanks Volker Springel and the Max Planck Institute for Astrophysics (MPA) in Garching for their hospitality during his sabbatical stay at MPA.
 MR acknowledges Forschungstipendium from MPA and support from National Aeronautics and Space Administration grants 80NSSC20K1541 and 80NSSC20K1583 and National Science Foundation Collaborative Research Grants AST-1715140 and AST-2009227.
 CP acknowledges support by the European Research Council under ERC-AdG grant PICOGAL-101019746. \end{acknowledgement}